 How the Grant Works

-Organizations who receive the grant will have one year to fill their slots by attending programs on the KLC Path: Your Leadership Edge, Lead for Change and Equip to Lead.
+Organizations who receive the grant will have one year to fill their slots by attending programs on the KLC Path: When Everyone Leads, Your Leadership Edge and Lead for Change.
 Programs must be attended in consecutive order and organizations are responsible for participant recruitment.
 With multiple offerings throughout the year, participants are free to choose when to attend their next program in the KLC Path.
-To accommodate our partners, we will host both in-person and virtual programs throughout 2023.
-Dates 2023 programs will be announced late October.
+To accommodate our partners, we will host both in-person and virtual programs throughout 2024.
+Dates for 2024 programs will be announced this fall.

 What’s not covered:

 The grant does not cover the cost of books.
-Organizations will either need to cover the cost of these materials or place the responsibility on their participants to purchase program materials.
+Organizations will either need to pay for these materials or place the responsibility on individual participants to purchase program materials.

 Grant Requirements